za419/windows-graphics-test-1/README.md

  - [Tab] Reset the size of the red square
  - [|\] Reset the scaling of all objects
  - [Spacebar] Stop the red square
+ - [Enter] Reset the rotation of the red square